TheBraveChicken4/ITSC-Self-Driving/README.md

 - In ROS2 Humble, we always need to make sure that ROS2 is correctly sourced.
 You can type and run the command `ros2` and you should see a list of commands.
 If you do not, type `source /opt/ros/humble/setup.bash` and try again
 - In ROS2, packages are container within a folder called your workspace.
 It is good practice to include ***'_ws'***  at the end of your folder name.
 For example, your workspace might be named ***'ros_ws'***
 - Simple create a workspace folder using the linux command `mkdir`.
 Name it ***'ros2_ws'*** for now.
 Navigate inside of your workspace using `cd ros2_ws`, and create another folder using the same command named ***'src'*** to store your code files
 - Next, run the command `colcon build`.
 This essentially sets up all the necessary dependencies builds your workspace.
-You should now see three more folders in your workspace. `build`, `install`, and `log`
+You should now see three more folders in your workspace. `build`, `install`, and `log` by running the linux command `ls`
+- Navigate back your home directory by typing `cd ..`
 - You can enable colcon autocomplete by running the command, `source /usr/share/colcon_argcomplete/hook/colcon-argcomplete.bash`
 - To be able to use your custom ros2 nodes, you need to source your project.
-You can do this by navigating back to your home directory and typing `source ~/ros2_ws/install/setup.bash`
+You can do this by typing `source ~/ros2_ws/install/setup.bash`

+# Build ROS2 Packages and Nodes
+- Contain intro about packages
+- The first step in creating your first ROS2 package is to navigate to the src folder within your workspace.
+(Maybe they should practice by now changing directories and using linux commands)
+- Once you are in the src folder within your workspace, you can use the special ROS2 command to build a package.
+Type `ros2 pkg create PACKAGE_NAME` and replace PACKAGE_NAME with the name of your package.
+In this case we can name it talker_listener_demo.